-Speech Pathologist specialising in voice, swallow and upper airway disorders and head & neck cancer
+Speech Pathologists specialising in voice, swallow and upper airway disorders and head & neck cancer

 About Danielle